littlebunch/fdc-api/README.md

 # fdc-api
 Provides a REST server to query and retrieve USDA [FoodData Central](https://fdc.nal.usda.gov/data-documentation.html) datasets.
 You can browse foods from different sources, perform simple searches, access nutrient data for individual foods and obtain lists of foods ordered by nutrient content.
-Also included is a utility for loading the USDA csv files into a Couchbase datastore.

 # What's in the repo
-/admin -- source for the utility which converts the USDA CSV files to JSON documents
 /api -- source for the REST web server
-/couchbase -- scripts for initializing a couchbase database
 /docker -- files used for building docker images of the API server
 /ds -- source for the data source interface.
 Implementations should also go here
 /ds/cb -- couchbase implementation of the ds interface